locutus2017/Slackware-Libre/README.md

-A project in the works to convert an installed Slackware-15.0 system into a Freenix-15.0 system.
+A project in the works to remove non-free packages from  an installed Slackware-15.0 system.
-Both 64-bit and 32-bit versions can be converted.
+Both 64-bit and 32-bit versions can be liberated.

 There are 4 scripts in total:

-#  slackware2freenix.sh
+#  slackware-libre.sh

 This is a meta-script that just runs the other three with necessary arguments.
 Needs to be run as root.